Toledo Bend 2023 Survey Report

 - Prey species: Gizzard Shad, Threadfin Shad, and Bluegill were the most abundant prey species and provided ample forage for sport fish.

-- Catfishes: Blue Catfish abundance increased over the last three survey years, and high numbers of fish 12 to 30 inches were available to anglers.
-Similarly, Channel Catfish abundance also increased, but the majority of fish were < 12 inches.
-Catfish angling catch rate was high and averaged 2.8/h.
+- Catfishes: Blue Catfish abundance increased while Channel Catfish abundance decreased over the last two survey years, and high numbers of fish 12 to 30 inches were available to anglers.
+Catfish angling catch rate was good.
 Blue Catfish and Flathead Catfish provided trophy opportunities for anglers.

-- Temperate basses: White Bass were present in low numbers.
-Few anglers target White Bass in the reservoir (no fishing effort observed in 2019/2020), but during the spawning season (January – March) the fishery is popular in the Sabine River above the reservoir.
+- Temperate basses: White Bass were present in low numbers with no fish sampled during the 2024 spring gillnet survey.
+Few anglers target White Bass in the reservoir with only 0.5% of the observed angler effort directed at temperate basses, but during the spawning season (January – March) the fishery is popular in the Sabine River above the reservoir.

 - Black basses: Spotted Bass were present in low numbers.
-Largemouth Bass abundance was moderate and lower than the previous two survey years.
-Size structure, fish condition, and growth (age at 14 inches was 2.1 years) were relatively stable and desirable.
-The black bass fishery was most popular (72% of fishing effort).
-Angling catch rate was 0.7 /h and declined from previous years.
+Largemouth Bass abundance was moderate and consistent over the past three survey years.
+Size structure, fish condition, and growth were relatively stable and desirable.
+The black bass fishery was most popular amongst all species.

 Management Strategies

-- Consult with LDWF regarding a potential change of the daily black bass limit from 8 fish to 5 fish/day.
+- Consult with Louisiana Department of Wildlife and Fisheries (LDWF) regarding a potential change of the daily black bass limit from 8 fish to 5 fish/day.

 - Collect angler catch of trophy Largemouth Bass via the tournament-monitoring program, creel surveys, TPWD ShareLunker Program, and the Toledo Bend Lake Association Lunker Bass Program to justify FLMB stockings.